Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Experiments

 \textbf{Zero-Shot Geometric-Color Feature Fusion.} We next conduct ablation studies on the zero-shot geometric-color feature fusion described in Eq.~\ref{fuseform}.
 As shown in the fourth block of Table~\ref{ablationstudy}, Generative GeoTrans exhibits varying registration performance under different color feature dimensions, \(d_{rgb} \in \{16, 32, 64, 128\}\).
 We observe that a very small color feature dimension (e.g., \(d_{rgb} = 16\)) degrades performance due to limited semantic representational capacity, while excessively large dimensions do not yield significant performance gains.
 Therefore, to balance inference efficiency with registration precision, we set \(d_{rgb} = 64\) as our default setting.
 Additionally, in the fifth block of Table~\ref{ablationstudy}, we investigate performance variations with different fusion weights \(\omega \in \{0.0, 0.25, 0.50, 0.75, 1.0\}\), where a larger \(\omega\) places more emphasis on the geometric descriptors (see Eq.~\ref{fuseform}).
 Our results indicate that both overly high \(\omega\) (which overemphasizes geometry) and overly low \(\omega\) (which overemphasizes color) lead to degraded registration accuracy.
 By contrast, a balanced weight (e.g., \(\omega = 0.50\)) achieves higher performance.
 As a result, we adopt \(\omega = 0.50\) as our default hyperparameter configuration.

 \textbf{XYZ-RGB Fusion.} We finally evaluate the effectiveness of the XYZ-RGB fusion (see Sec.~\ref{fuse}).
+We replace the real color point clouds (with actual RGB values) used by ColorPCR~\cite{mu2024colorpcr} with our generated color point clouds (with synthesized RGB values), forming \textbf{Generative ColorPCR} for 3D matching.
 The third block in Table~\ref{ablationstudy} demonstrates that, on the 3DMatch dataset, Generative ColorPCR with the synthesized color even outperforms the original ColorPCR with the real color.
 This advantage is attributed not only to the high-quality pairwise image generation provided by our \textit{Match-ControlNet}, but also to several key benefits of our generated XYZ-RGB data over real XYZ-RGB data: \textbf{(i)} Mitigating calibration errors: As shown in Fig.~\ref{error} (\textit{left}), some real RGB-D data would suffer from calibration errors, which may lead to misalignment in the colored point clouds.
-By contrast, our framework, benefiting from the powerful 2D-3D consistency generation ability, effectively reduces such calibration errors, producing higher-quality colored point clouds and enabling more accurate matching. \textbf{(ii)} Mitigating lighting challenges: Fig.~\ref{error} (\textit{right}) shows that RGB data from real-world conditions can degrade under poor lighting, negatively impacting RGB-D matching performance.
-Our generative point cloud registration framework, however, can generate images with consistent lighting conditions, independent of real-world lighting issues, thus enhancing the overall lighting robustness.
+By contrast, our framework, benefiting from the powerful 2D-3D consistency generation ability, effectively reduces such calibration errors, producing higher-quality colored point clouds and enabling more accurate matching. \textbf{(ii)} Mitigating lighting challenges: Fig.~\ref{error} (\textit{right}) shows that RGB images from real-world conditions can degrade under poor lighting, negatively impacting RGB-D point cloud matching performance.
+By contrast, our \textit{generative point cloud registration} framework potentially produces images with consistent lighting conditions, independent of real-world illumination variations, thereby enhancing the overall robustness of our method to lighting challenges.